Lingua Franca Nova

-Lingua Franca Nova ([ˈliŋɡwa ˈfraŋka ˈnova]), abbreviated as LFN and known colloquially as Elefen, is an auxiliary constructed language originally created by C. George Boeree of Shippensburg University, Pennsylvania, and further developed by many of its users.
+Lingua Franca Nova ([ˈliŋɡwa ˈfraŋka ˈnova]), abbreviated as LFN and known colloquially as Elefen, is a constructed international auxiliary language that was created by C. George Boeree of Shippensburg University, Pennsylvania, and further developed by many of its users.
 Its vocabulary is based primarily on the Romance languages, namely French, Italian, Portuguese, Spanish, and Catalan.
-Lingua Franca Nova has phonemic spelling based on 22 letters from the Latin and Cyrillic scripts.
-LFN is unusual as an IAL in having two official scripts, although the Latin script appears to be de facto more widely used in the language than the Cyrillic script.
+Lingua Franca Nova has phonemic spelling based on 22 letters from the Latin script (a Cyrillic script was co-official until 2021).

 The grammar of Lingua Franca Nova is inspired by the Romance creole languages.
 As most creole languages, Lingua Franca Nova has an extremely simplified grammatical system that is easy to learn.